Ocean and Lee station: History

 In the 1970s, Muni rebuilt the non-revenue trackage for regular service so that K Ingleside service could be extended to the new Balboa Park station.
 The first revenue service to Balboa Park was on April 23, 1979, although service past Phelan Loop did not run at all times until March 17, 1981.
 Phelan Loop was then retired for streetcar service, replaced with platforms on Ocean Avenue at Lee Street.
+(The overhead wires and track for the streetcar loop were removed in March and early April 1981, respectively.)
 However, Muni buses continued using the bus loop because Balboa Park station did not include a bus terminal.
 By the early 2000s, the loop was part of a section of Ocean Avenue deemed "bleak and uninteresting", in contrast to the commercial district to the west.
 In 2001, as part of a planning process for the Balboa Park area, the city proposed to build a housing development and public open space on the loop parcel, with buses using a new loop behind an adjacent fire station closer to Phelan Avenue.